 - 1/2 teaspoon curry powder, and up to 1 tablespoon, depending on taste

-- 2 green onions, finely sliced
+- 1 or 2 green onions, finely sliced

 Mix together cream cheese, sour cream, lemon juice & curry powder.
 Spread in a small shallow dish (a colorful one makes a nice presentation.)
 A deep dish is going to leave behind the bottom part of the spread when people dip.

-Top with egg, shrimp and then the green onion.
+Top with egg, shrimp, and then the green onion.